ClickoBito/HospitalHorror/report_template.md

 and a name for the software.
 --->
 This project is about creating a system for doctors to keep track of patients in a hospital environment.
 In order to do this, the system lets the doctors know important details about the patients, such as their treatments, allergies, diagnosis and corresponding doctor, which is accessible through the system.
 This system is implemented as a web application using Node.js with Javascript and is called Horror Hospital.
 The following tools have been decided on: Slack is used as the main communication tool.
-As suggested we are also using Travis as a build and testing tool and GitHub as project repository and issue tracker.
-MariaDB is the database management system, and  Node.js as an open source server framework and Angular as front-end web application platform.
+As suggested we are also using Travis as a continuous integration service, GitHub as project repository and issue tracker, MariaDB as the database management system, Express.js as the web-application framework for our backend and Angular as the front-end web application platform.

 Important links: